mozilla/extension-workshop/documentation/develop/testing-persistent-and-restart-features.md

 ## Extension behavior in Firefox

-When you develop an extension, assuming you've not defined an add-on ID using the `"applications"` key, the default behavior in Firefox is as follows:
+When you develop an extension, assuming you've not defined an add-on ID using the `browser_specific_settings` key, the default behavior in Firefox is as follows:

 - when using the Load Temporary Add-on feature in about:debugging your extension is assigned a new add-on ID each time you load it.
 - when using web-ext, in addition to getting a new add-on ID each time you launch an extension it's also launched into a new profile.